-Robertson has mentored hundreds of aspiring dance students into the professional dance world and supported emerging and established contemporary choreographers such as Africa Guzman, Gabrielle Lamb, Roger C. Jeffrey, Brian McSween, and Dwight Rhoden.
-A sought-after teacher both nationally and internationally, his teaching credits include the Juilliard School, New York Theater Ballet, the Bolshoi Ballet Academy in Moscow, Steps on Broadway, Purchase Conservatory, and the Florida Ballet.
+Robertson also directed the Joffrey Ballet Concert Group, the pre-professional company founded by Robert Joffrey in 1981.
+He has mentored hundreds of aspiring dance students into the professional dance world, with the support of emerging and established contemporary choreographers such as Karole Armitage, Africa Guzman, Roger C. Jeffrey, Larry Keigwin, Gabrielle Lamb, Brian McSween, and Dwight Rhoden.
+A sought-after teacher both nationally and internationally, his teaching credits include The Juilliard School, New York Theater Ballet, STEPS on Broadway, SUNY Purchase Conservatory, Joffrey Ballet, Milwaukee Ballet and the Florida Ballet.

 NICOLE DUFFY ROBERTSON is a co-founder and Associate Artistic Director of New York Dance Project.
 She danced with the Joffrey Ballet for over a decade, based both in New York and Chicago, performing works by Joffrey, Arpino, Ashton, Balanchine, Cranko, DeMille, Limon, Massine, and Nijinska, among many others.